aidecentralized/nandapapers/readme.md

 ## 4. [Scaling Trust Beyond DNS – NANDA Registry](Scaling%20Trust%20Beyond%20DNS%20-%20How%20NANDA%20Registry%20and%20Verified%20AgentFacts%20Unlock%20the%20Internet%20of%20AI%20Agents.pdf)

 Details the design of a minimal, privacy-preserving registry architecture for agent discovery.
 Introduces the AgentFacts schema, TTL-based endpoint resolution, and cryptographic verification for agent capabilities.
+Offers concrete mechanisms for multi-endpoint routing, least-disclosure queries, and rapid revocation in decentralized agent ecosystems.

 ---

 ## 5. [Upgrade or Switch – The Need for New Registry](Upgrade%20or%20Switch%20-%20The%20Need%20for%20New%20Registry%20Architecture%20for%20the%20Internet%20of%20AI%20Agents.pdf)

-Analyzes the limitations of DNS and web infrastructure for agentic systems.
-Compares extending current systems versus building new registries.
-Offers historical analogies like dial-up to broadband to argue for infrastructure transition.
+Analyzes the limitations of DNS and web infrastructure for AI agent systems.
+Weighs incremental upgrades (e.g., DNS push, SVCB records) against purpose-built registries.
+Offers analogies like dial-up to broadband and outlines the technical deltas introduced by the agent paradigm.

 ---